 No matter what your workspace may look like right now, chances are it may not be the healthiest workspace for your back, fuzzy socks and sweatpants aside.
 While this may not cause any pain or discomfort in the short-term, if your weeks working from home are turning more into months, with some companies extending work-from-home well into 2021, that less-than-ergonomic workstation can set you up for some back injuries down the road.

-We spoke to Carson Fairbanks, M.D., an orthopedic spine surgeon on the medical staff at Texas Health Southwest Fort Worth and at Texas Health Orthopedic Specialists, a Texas Health Physicians Group practice, to explain why an ergonomic desk setup is crucial, what certain discomfort or pain may be signaling you about your posture or workstation, and how to set your desk (and yourself) up for success.
+We spoke to Carson Fairbanks, M.D., an orthopedic spine surgeon on the medical staff at Texas Health Harris Methodist Hospital Southwest Fort Worth and Texas Health Clearfork, to explain why an ergonomic desk setup is crucial, what certain discomfort or pain may be signaling you about your posture or workstation, and how to set your desk (and yourself) up for success.